Prerequisites

 - Initial Solution - Tembo creates a pull request to solve an issue

-- Review & Comment - You review the PR and leave feedback (via GitHub review or @tembo comments)
+- Review & Comment - You review the PR and leave feedback (tag @tembo in your GitHub review or comments)

 - Automatic Retry - Tembo processes your feedback and updates the PR with improvements